harsilspatel/StarWarsRogueGame/Design Rationale.md

 ## Force
 **Design choice**
-1. For extensibility purposes, the force will be a class of its own.
+1. For simplicity purposes, the force will be integrated into the attack class
-2. A new action option will be displayed
-3. An if...else statement will be implemented to check the force level of whoever is attempting to use the force action.
+2. An if...else statement will be implemented to check the force level of whoever is attempting to use the force action.
-4. A second condition will be if the item carried is an instance of the Lightsaber class
+3. A second condition will be if the item carried is an instance of the Lightsaber class
 4. A new attack message will be displayed based on whether or not the user was able to attack with the lightsaber.
 5. The accessors and mutators for the force will be implemented in the SWActor class.
-This is because the "force" is an action like attack
+This is because any actor can take a lightsaber but will not always be able to use it
 6. This allows for both Ben and Luke to be able have their force levels set

 **Advantages**
-- This makes the program more extensible rather than having the force become an attribute.
+- This makes for less coding as a new class doesn't have to be implemented.
 - A check simplifies the force action where we simply need to check the character's current force level

 **Disadvantages**
-- Requires a completely new class to be implemented.
+- Requires modification to the attack class
 - Have to modify the attack class to avoid use of the lightsaber when the "attack" option is selected

 ## Lightsaber
 **Design Choice**
-1. The force class will only reference to any instances of Class Lightsaber.
+1. The attack class will only reference to any instances of Class Lightsaber.
-2. It will be included in the if...else statement (in the force class) as a condition alongside the force level condition.
+2. It will be included in the if...else statement (in the attack class) as a condition alongside the force level condition.

 **Advantages**
 - Allows for only competent force users to attack with a lightsaber.